JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 yarn init
 ```

-This will initialize your project as a Node package, which will allow you to install other packages.
+This will initialize your project as a Node package, allowing you to install other packages.

 ## Add Scripts

-In order for colonyJS to interact with [colonyNetwork](https://github.com/JoinColony/colonyNetwork) in a local development environment, you will need to compile the colonyNetwork smart contracts, deploy the contracts to a local test network, and then make the contract data available within you project.
+In order for colonyJS to interact with [colonyNetwork](https://github.com/JoinColony/colonyNetwork) in a local development environment, you will need to compile the colonyNetwork smart contracts, deploy the contracts to a local test network, and then make the contract data available within your project.

 Do not fear!
 We created a simple command line tool to make this easier for you.
 No need to install and configure services and add the colonyNetwork repository as a submodule to start building with colonyJS.
-We bundled up everything for you in a simple command line tool.
+We bundled up everything for you in [colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli).

-[colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli) is a command line tool that installs colonyNetwork behind the scenes and makes services within colonyNetwork available via `colony` commands within your project.
-Everything you need to run a local test network, deploy the colonyNetwork smart contracts, and serve the contract data, are all included in `colony-cli` package.
+[colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli) is a command line tool that pulls down and installs [colonyNetwork](https://github.com/JoinColony/colonyNetwork) behind the scenes and makes services within colonyNetwork available via `colony` commands.
+Everything you need to run a local test network, compile and deploy the colonyNetwork smart contracts, and serve the contract data are made accessible in `colony-cli` using the `service` command.

 ### Install colony-cli

-Within the root directory, install [colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli):
+Within your project, install the [colony-cli](http://docs.colony.io/colonystarter/cli-colony-cli) package:

 ```
 yarn add @colony/colony-cli